 These beans are medium-roasted to enhance their dark chocolate and forest fruit notes with a good body.

 In Cameroon we’re working with Matti Foncha, a coffee farmer himself, he also has a role representing his region and fellow farmers to develop trading relationships in Europe and North America.
+In fact, Cameroon Boyo coffee is the brainchild of Matti Foncha, who brought together a group of micro-scale coffee farmers from the Boyo region located in the Northwest of Cameroon.

 Not strictly farm direct by our high standards and definition but we’re working on it.
 We’ve had to cancel two trips in recent years because of the on-going civil war but we remain keen to visit, and keen to support this coffee growing community.
 We hope and pray for a swift and peaceful resolution, for the country and it’s people.